prometheus/prometheus/docs/configuration/configuration.md

 # The string by which Consul tags are joined into the tag label.
 [ tag_separator: <string> | default = , ]

-# Allow stale consul results (see https://www.consul.io/api/index.html#consistency-modes).
-Will reduce load on consul.
+# Allow stale Consul results (see https://www.consul.io/api/index.html#consistency-modes).
+Will reduce load on Consul.
 [ allow_stale: <bool> ]

 # The time after which the provided names are refreshed.
 By default refresh as soon as new target are discovered.